NuclearPine/homelab/README.md

-# Jackson's automation stuff
+# Jackson's homelab stuff

-Mostly Ansible right now - feel free to use as a template for your own projects.
+Mostly just Ansible automation right now - feel free to use as inspiration for your own projects.

 ## Ansible Galaxy dependencies